onli/sinatra-portier/README.md

 register Sinatra::BrowserID

 set :sessions, true
-set :protection, except: [:http_origin] # Needed to make webkit-browsers like Chrome work.
-Behind a proxy you will also need to disable :remote_token, regardless for which browser. get '/' do
+# Disabling origin-chek is needed to make webkit-browsers like Chrome work.
+# Behind a proxy you will also need to disable :remote_token, regardless for which browser.
+set :protection, except: [:http_origin] get '/' do
     if authorized?
         "Welcome, #{authorized_email}"